 What about costs?

 WRoCAH will cover reasonable costs relating to REPs.
-We would expect these to range between around £500 to £4,500 – a nominal value of £3K is put aside for each eligible student.
+We would expect these to range between around £500 to £2,500 – the average cost of a REP is £1,485.
+Talk to us early if you think your costs might be in excess of this range.

 Registering your REP